hq-opensource/osed-documentation/docs/5. EDGE Actuators/EdgeX Foundry/introduction.md

 sidebar_position: 1
 ---

-# OSED EdgeX Foundry Projects
+# OSED EdgeX Foundry Actuators
 The EdgeX Foundry Actuators project utilizes the open-source EdgeX Foundry framework, specializing in Internet of Things (IoT) edge computing, and extends its capabilities to better suit our requirements.

 ## Our Application Services